Good Country Index: Description

 The concept, and the index itself, were developed by Simon Anholt.
 The Index was built by Dr. Robert Govers with support from several other organisations.

 The top three countries in the 2014 list were Ireland, Finland and Switzerland.
 Nine of the top 10 countries in overall rankings are in Western Europe, while Canada tops overall rankings in North America.
-The last three countries on the list are Iraq, Libya, and Vietnam.
+The last three countries on the list are Iraq, Libya, and Afghanistan.

 Methodology

 Testing and method

 The Index attempts to measure the global impacts of national policies and behaviors: what the country contributes to the global commons, and what they take away.
 The Index utilizes 35 data points, five for each of seven categories.
 These data points are produced by the United Nations and by other international agencies, with a few by NGOs and other organisations.